Meet The Folks!

 He smiles across at Linda.
 “I’m getting old, she’s not.”

-With his wife Traci, and their children, Fox, 9-years-old and Rori, 7-years-old, Jeff has added a new light to the ancient art of candle making.
+With his wife Traci, and their children, Fox, and Rori, Jeff has added a new light to the ancient art of candle making.
 The family has transformed the little shop into an interesting blend of color and scent.
 “We have cool candles that look like food,” said Rori.